rgeber/jars/README.md

 # Jars

-Jars is a simple application allowing users to fill topic related jars with content fitting that topic.
+Jars is a very simple application allowing users to fill topic related jar related jars with pickle fitting the jars topic.

 ## Motivation

 I have many ideas and other snippets of information that I keep dumping into various places like note-taking apps, the "Note to Self" section of my [Signal Messenger][10], text files, etc.

-Jars is my attempt to create a home for all of this that's easily accessible and offers additional powerful features such as highlighting, adding metadata, etc.
+It also serves as a minimal but still useful example of using Nuxt.js, SurrealDB, TypeScript, OIDC and other techniques.
+So it's a bit of a development test bed.

 ### Goals